 It appears research has yet to either confirm or deny the health benefits of pH-enhanced or alkaline water.

-The trouble with the addition of electrolytes to Aquahydrate is that we have no idea how much is added.
+The trouble with electrolytes’ addition to Aquahydrate is that we have no idea how much is added.
 If it’s added only for taste, there may not be enough to garner indeed health benefits associated with electrolytes.

 Aquahydrate is a brand of electrolyte-enhanced water, so the Food and Drug Administration doesn’t require lengthy human studies before allowing the release and sale.
 However, there are possible health concerns when increasing your body’s pH – including:

-The water may also taste slightly bitter as increased pH may cause a change in the water’s taste.
+The water may also taste slightly bitter as increased pH may change the water’s taste.

 Aquahydrate and Weight Loss